-They say there are over 3,000 lakes in Brandenburg, and while I have only visited a handful of them, I can attest to the fact that each and everyone is magical in its own way.
+They say there are over 3,000 lakes in Brandenburg, and while I have only visited a handful of them, I can attest to the fact that each and every one is magical in its own way.

 I was born in water, and ever since I’ve jumped at the chance to swim whenever and wherever I can.
 Even with hundreds of laps under my belt, I still get an electric shiver of excitement before I go wild swimming.
 There’s something so special about wading into a pool of new water, surrounded by trees, as the wind dances across the surface.